Content creators have some of the most valuable skills in the online world.

 A good first way to widen your language is to read a lot, especially non-fiction, from authors who’re highly known for their quality work.

-Authors like Steven Pinker, Nicholas Nassim Taleb, and Malcolm Gladwell will introduce you to a language that’s both entertaining and extensive; all of which will help you gain new methods of expressions.
+Authors like Steven Pinker, Nicholas Nassim Taleb, and Malcolm Gladwell will introduce you to a language that’s both entertaining and extensive; all of which will help you gain new methods of expression.

 Rather, you need to use a tool like Power Thesaurus to help you find synonyms for common words.